Marxism: 21st century

-Chinese Communist Party General Secretary Xi Jinping has announced a deepening commitment of the Chinese Communist Party to the ideas of Marx.
-At an event celebrating the 200th anniversary of Marx's birth, Xi said, "We must win the advantages, win the initiative, and win the future.
-We must continuously improve the ability to use Marxism to analyse and solve practical problems", adding that Marxism is a "powerful ideological weapon for us to understand the world, grasp the law, seek the truth, and change the world."
-Xi has further stressed the importance of examining and continuing the tradition of the CPC and embracing its revolutionary past.

-The fidelity of those varied revolutionaries, leaders and parties to the work of Karl Marx is highly contested and has been rejected by many Marxists and other socialists alike.
-Socialists in general and socialist writers, including Dimitri Volkogonov, acknowledge that the actions of authoritarian socialist leaders have damaged "the enormous appeal of socialism generated by the October Revolution."
+Marxist theory continued to evolve.
+Some Marxist thinkers of the 21st century are: David Harvey, Nancy Fraser, Erik Olin Wright, Michael Hardt and Antonio Negri, Silvia Federici, Vivek Chibber, Andreas Malm, Kohei Saito, John Holloway and Jodi Dean.

 Criticism

 Criticism of Marxism has come from various political ideologies and academic disciplines.
 This includes general criticism about lack of internal consistency, criticisms related to historical materialism, that it is a type of historical determinism, the necessity of suppression of individual rights, issues with the implementation of communism and economic issues such as the distortion or absence of price signals and reduced incentives.
 In addition, empirical and epistemological problems are frequently identified.

 Some Marxists have criticised the academic institutionalisation of Marxism for being too shallow and detached from political action.
-Zimbabwean Trotskyist Alex Callinicos, himself a professional academic, stated: "Its practitioners remind one of Narcissus, who in the Greek legend fell in love with his own reflection. ...
+The political theorist Alex Callinicos, who is both a Trotskyist and a professional academic himself, stated: "Its practitioners remind one of Narcissus, who in the Greek legend fell in love with his own reflection. ...
 Sometimes it is necessary to devote time to clarifying and developing the concepts that we use, but indeed for Western Marxists this has become an end in itself.
 The result is a body of writings incomprehensible to all but a tiny minority of highly qualified scholars."

 Additionally, some intellectual critiques of Marxism contest certain assumptions prevalent in Marx's thought and Marxism after him without rejecting Marxist politics.
 Other contemporary supporters of Marxism argue that many aspects of Marxist thought are viable but that the corpus is incomplete or outdated regarding certain aspects of economic, political or social theory.
 They may combine some Marxist concepts with the ideas of other theorists such as Max Weber—the Frankfurt School is one example.